Gecko428/SQLStreamable-ImgurEdits/README.md

 A modification of Kyraryc's code to pull videos from computer and upload to imgur.
 General setup is the same as the original version https://github.com/Kyraryc/ToReddit

+You can either download all files, or download the zip file and unzip it where you want the program.
+Either should work.

 **To get files from a specific folder**

 * set the boolean on line 722 to true.